gabrielastro/accretionflowproperties/README.md

 This means that the temperature in the flow could be a bit larger if kappa\*rho\*r is large.
 Assumption 1 is of course not realistic far from the planet.
 Assumption 3 has always been seen to hold up to now.

-Note that the shock temperature is independent of Assumption 4 but that dissociation or ionisation will change somewhat the temperature structure and the luminosity in the flow.
+Note that the shock temperature is independent of Assumption 4 (except perhaps for rare cases; Marleau et al., in prep.) but that dissociation or ionisation will change somewhat the temperature structure and the luminosity in the flow.

-## Running
+## Execution
 To run, call (shown on two lines just for display purposes)
 ```
 ./accretionflowproperties.awk  -v dMdt=<dM/dt (ME/yr)>  -v MP=<Mp (MJ)>  \